maidsafe/rfcs/proposed/0000-safecoin-market-price.md

 # Unresolved questions

-* How to find new vaults matching prices in ‘Churn events’
+* How to find new vaults in 'Churn events' that match the correct prices.
 * Coin Distribution to app developers, and core developers.
 * Find a way to generate a ‘winner’ every X minutes